November 18th, 2021 (Thursday), 8:00am to 6:00pm

 (Please Arrive by 7:45 am.
 Lunch is ‘on your own’ from 12:00 pm – 1:00 pm.)

 This course provides 10 hours of CE in North Carolina with Additional States CEU Reporting Options available.

 This is the second day of our two-day Detailed NEC Training Workshop covering multiple important concepts that are essential to electrical professionals who feel comfortable working within the NEC book but need focus on various practices encountered on the job.
 Our instructor, Victor Ring, combines his professional experience and real world examples while bringing a renewed enthusiasm for the electrical code.
 This course focuses primarily on the 2017 NEC® including: Article 240-Overcurrent Protection; Articles 312 & 314-Fill Volumes and Pull Dimensions on Boxes; Article 430-Motors and Motor Circuits; Chapter 4-Appliances, Equipment & Lighting; Bonding & Grounding, Special Occupancies and Electrical Services.
-(North Carolina does not plan to adopt 2020 code until mid 2021; however, we will transition this class as appropriate.)
+(North Carolina does not plan to adopt 2020 code until late 2021; however, we will transition this class as appropriate.)

 Where: Comfort Inn @ Outlet Center

 (Reduced room rates available for JCR workshop attendees.
 Call hotel directly to book your room.)

 Chapter 3-General Wiring Methods, Equipment & Terminations: Conductor and equipment installation practices, Conductor Ampacities & Derations, Raceway Fill procedures and allowances, Switchboards & Panelboards, Chapter Three General installation methods.